SmCTwelve/f1-bot/README.md

 **Parameters**:

-Some commands take specific parameters to refine the results, such as to filter to a specific driver.
+Some commands take parameters to refine the results, such as to filter to a specific driver.
 All `year` and `round` parameters are optional and if not specified will default to the most recent race.
 Commands which include lap data will not work for seasons before 2018.

-- `round`: This can be the circuit location, GP name or the round number of the season.
+- `round`: This can be the circuit location, GP name or the round number in the season.
 A partial name will attempt to search for a matching event.
 E.g. "Bahrain", "Silverstone".
+Try to be specific to prevent false matches.

-- `driver`: Can be a partial driver name, 3-letter abbreviation or number.
+- `driver`: Can be the driver's partial name, 3-letter abbreviation or number.

 - `session`: Some results can be filtered to a session, e.g. FP1, Sprint, Qualifying etc. by choosing an option from the Discord menu.
-For Sprint Weekends before 2023, "Sprint Shootout" is the equivilent of "Sprint Qualifying".
+For Sprint Weekends before 2023, "Sprint Shootout" is the equivalent of "Sprint Qualifying".

 e.g.